Core focus

 Supply-chain services

-Integrating procurement, logistics, capital, and information flows—executable solutions for upstream and downstream partners, with emphasis on delivery and risk control.
+Integrating procurement, logistics, capital, and information flows.
+The focus is executable solutions for upstream and downstream partners, with emphasis on delivery and risk control.

-The US office runs regional operations, business development, and team management within the group’s global footprint, staying aligned with headquarters and overseas entities.
+The US office runs regional operations, business development, and team management within the group’s global footprint.
+It stays aligned with headquarters and overseas entities.

 Investment